peiche/tippy.css/README.md

 * Tooltips don't work on `<button>` elements in Internet Explorer.
 I don't know why. :/

-* The bubble animation uses the `clip-path` property, and (as of this writing) only works in Chrome and Vivaldi.
+* The bubble animation uses the `clip-path` property, and (as of this writing) only works in Chrome, Vivaldi, and Safari.

 ### License